saverymax/qdriven-chiqa-summarization/README.md

 ```
 The training script will automatically save the checkpoint the performs that best on the validation set.
 The training will end after 10 epochs.
 The training script is configured for TensorBoard and you can monitor the loss by running tensorboard in the medsumm_bioasq_abs2summ directory.

-Once the BiLSTM is trained, to run the model on all single document summarization tasks in MEDIQA-Ans, run
+Once the BiLSTM is trained, the following script is provided to run the model on all single document summarization tasks in MEDIQA-Ans:
 ```
 run_chiqa.sh
 ```